Listen to the audio version of this article.

 - West Virginia

-Free GED Testing from Healthcare Insurance Providers
+Free GED Test from Healthcare Insurance Providers

 WellCare (which operates under a different name in each State), for example, offers a GED/High School Equivalency Benefit Program.